neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 ---
 ### Circuits

 When groups of neurons connect with each other via inhibitory or excitatory synapses to form circuits, complex outputs can emerge.
+Later today, we will examine a specific example of this phenomenon: Central Pattern Generator (CPG) circuits.

 :::{figure-md} neural-circuits
 :class: figure